rajeshkotecha/ide_donana_soln/README.md

        - If does not exist \-
          - Add the recipient to the politicians list.
 Initialize the running donation count (to 1), running donation total (to the current donation amount)  and list of donation amounts (to a list containing the current donation amount).
   5) Calculate the percentile rank using the standard formula.
-  6) Write the record with recipient details (ID, zip code and donation year), percentile rank of this contribution to the recipient, running donation count for this recipient, and running donation total for this recipient to the output file.
+  6) Write the record with recipient details (ID, zip code and donation year), percentile rank contribution for this recipient-zip-year, running donation count for this recipient-zip-year, and running donation total for this recipient-zip-year to the output file.
   7) If end of input file reached, stop the processing.
   8) Go to step #1.